 Although Olay may not be conducting these animal tests themselves and don’t believe these tests are necessary but at the same time, they are knowingly consenting the Chinese authorities to test their products on animals in order to sell in their country.

 Many cruelty-free brands have chosen not to sell in China for this very reason or until China changes their animal testing requirements for imported cosmetics.
 Sadly, that isn’t the case for Olay.

 Olay also claims they are working closely with the Chinese government to provide alternative research methods to eliminate animal testing in the skincare and beauty industry, as well as, partnering with Humane Society International’s #BeCrueltyFree campaign which aims to ban animal testing for cosmetics in all major global beauty markets by 2023.

 In my opinion, I feel it’s hypocritical for Olay to claim they are trying to end animal testing for cosmetics but at the same time, their products are being tested on animals.

 Verdict: Olay is Not Cruelty-Free!

-Since Olay products are sold in China and are required by law to be tested on animals in 2019, we would not consider Olay to be cruelty-free.
+Since Olay products are sold in China and are required by law to be tested on animals, we would not consider Olay to be cruelty-free.

 Cruelty-Free Alternatives to Olay: